Burny Bos

-Bernard Gerrit (Burny) Bos (Haarlem, 8 April 1944) is a Dutch producer, scenarist and children's book writer.
-He also works as an actor in children's programmes on radio and T.V.
+Bernard Gerrit "Burny" Bos (8 April 1944 – 1 December 2023) was a Dutch film producer, screenwriter and children's book writer.
+He also worked as an actor in children's programs on radio and television.

-Career
+Life and career

 Bos started working with the AVRO-radio.
 In 1975 he received an honorable mention from the "Zilveren Reissmicrofoon" jury for the Ko de boswachtershow (radio) and in 1977 for Radio Lawaaipapegaai.
-In 1981 the Zilveren Nipkowschijf jury gave him another honorable mention for the TV-series Lawaaipapegaai.
-In 1983 he received the Zilveren Reissmicrofoon for his entire radio-oeuvre.
+In 1981 the Zilveren Nipkowschijf jury gave him another honorable mention for the TV series Lawaaipapegaai.
+In 1983 he received the Zilveren Reissmicrofoon for his entire radio oeuvre.

-From 1984 till 1989 Bos was the head of the youth department in the VPRO.
+From 1984 to 1989, Bos was the head of the youth department in the VPRO.
 Under his supervision programs like Theo en Thea, Mevrouw Ten Kate, Max Laadvermogen, Rembo en Rembo, Achterwerk in de kast and Buurman Bolle developed.
-In 1989 he began his own company BosBros and he signed another year contract with the AVRO.
+In 1989 he began his own production company Bos Bros. with his brother Frank and he signed another year contract with the AVRO.

-For the AVRO he produced programmes like Het Zakmes, Kinderen van waterland, Dag Juf, tot morgen, de Ko de boswachtershow, Hoe laat begint het schilderij, Mijn Franse tante Gazeuse and Otje.
+For the AVRO he produced programs and films like The Pocket-knife, Kinderen van waterland, Dag Juf, tot morgen, de Ko de boswachtershow, Hoe laat begint het schilderij, Mijn Franse tante Gazeuse and Otje.
 He was proclaimed as the "broadcaster of the year" in 1998.

-In the recent years, he is focused on producing films.
-Working with his society Bos Bros, he produced a number of books by Annie M.G.
-Schmidt to family films.
-He received the Gouden Kalf film prize for the best feature film in 1999 with The Flying Liftboy (Abeltje) and in 2002 with Undercover Kitty (Minoes).
+In recent years, he was focused on producing films.
+Working with his production company in partnership with Warner Bros.
+Entertainment, he produced several film adaptations of books written by Annie M.G.
+Schmidt.
+He received the Gouden Calf film prize for the best feature film in 1999 with The Flying Liftboy (Abeltje) and in 2002 with Miss Minoes (Minoes).
 Schmidt's books Otje and Ibbeltje were adapted into a television series.